-This short story has been added to the SHORT STORY PROMPT LINK PARTY 2 in February 2019.
+This short story was added to the SHORT STORY PROMPT LINK PARTY 2 in February 2019.
 Today, I am republishing the story.

 As I stood in the shower with the warm water running down my face, all I could think of was one thing – I hate taking showers!
 Here we were on our 2 week family vacation and I was complaining about the resort not having a bathtub!
 WOW!
 Really!
 Just a shower, no tub!
 Give me a break!

 I was the only one who found a problem with this setup.
 Hubby was fine with there being no tub, he preferred a shower.
 The kids and their spouses, even the grandbabies all enjoyed taking showers…not me though!
 I much preferred the luxury of sitting in a warm tub full of sudsy bubbles.
 It felt better to me and my aching bones, joints, and muscles.

 As I got to thinking about it though, it wasn’t just now in my older years and with my health problems that I enjoyed a tub over a shower, I had always preferred a tub bath instead of standing in a shower!
 As I stood in the shower grumbling to myself, all at once I started laughing out loud!
 A vision had just popped into my head.
 I had suddenly recalled an elderly patient we had received on our unit at the hospital back when I was still working as a nurse.

 She was much older than even I am right now, at least in her 80s if I remember correctly.
 She was considered a charity case.
 The plan was to bathe and nourish her, keep her for a few days to make sure she was ok then she would go to live in a nursing home.

 The frail, little woman was in bad need of assistance.
 Her skin was terribly dirty, her hair was dirty and in a tangled mess, and she desperately needed dental work!
 Her body gave off an odor that was not pleasant.
 Despite all of this, she had the most unique color of green eyes I had ever seen!